-- 2. An Average Walk correctly exhibits a four-beat gait and a level top line while appearing relaxed. - 3.
-A Good Walk demonstrates a four-beat gait, level top line, and a relaxed appearance yet is bright and attentive.
+- A Poor Walk has an uneven pace and no cadence.
+The horse has a robotic appearance and hesitates.
+He/she has no flow, and may appear intimidated or seem to march. - 2.
+An Average Walk correctly exhibits a four-beat gait and a level top line while appearing relaxed. - A Good Walk demonstrates a four-beat gait, level top line, and a relaxed appearance yet is bright and attentive.
 The stride flows and is soft touching the ground. - 2.
 Jog.
 The jog is a smooth, ground covering two-beat diagonal gait.
 The horse works from one pair of diagonals to the other pair.
 The jog should be square, balanced with a straight forward movement of the feet.
-Horses walking with their back feet and jogging on the front are not considered performing the required gait. - a.
-Evaluation - A horse with an Unacceptable Jog is not performing a two-beat gait and appears very uncomfortable in his/her attempt to accomplish the gait.
+Horses walking with their back feet and jogging on the front are not considered performing the required gait.

+- A horse with an Unacceptable Jog is not performing a two-beat gait and appears very uncomfortable in his/her attempt to accomplish the gait.
 He/she does not have any flow or balance in his/her motion and seems uncomfortable to ride. - A Poor Jog hesitates or skips a beat in his/her motion, not exhibiting a true two-beat gait.
 The horse does not keep an even and balanced motion with a level top line.
 He/she may appear to shuffle. - 3.
 A Below Average Jog exhibits average motion, but the horse has negative characteristics in his/her performance, such as walking with the hind legs, dragging the rear toes as he/she jogs, or taking an uneven length of stride with the front and rear legs. - 4.
 The Correct or Average Jog has a two-beat diagonal gait with the left front and right hind touching the ground simultaneously, and then the right front and left hind.
 The horse has a level top line and a relaxed appearance while being shown with light contact and guiding well. - A Good Jog shows average motion but the horse has positive characteristics in his/her performance, such as balance and self-carriage while taking the same length of stride with the front and rear legs. - 6.
 The Very Good Jog appears very comfortable to ride with a consistent two-beat gait.
 The horse is guiding well and has a relaxed and level top line.
 He/she may let his/her hocks drift back into his or her tail from time to time, or bends his/her knee a little, but is obviiously soft on the ground. - 7.
 An Excellent Jog moves effortlessly with efficiency.
 The horse swings his legs, yet touches the ground very softly.
 He/she is confident, balanced and under control.
 He/she is flat with his/her knee and hock and has cushion in his/her pastern.
 His/her expression is bright and alert and he/she exhibits more lift and self-carriage than the "very good jog." - b.
 Extended Jog.
 An extended jog is a definite two-beat lengthened stride that results in covering more ground.
 Cadenced and balanced with smoothness is more essential than speed.
 The rider should sit the extended jog.